International Four Days Marches Nijmegen: Since 1945

 The popularity of the Four Days Marches continued to increase, breaking the 10,000 barrier in 1954.
-The participation in 1967 of Prince Claus, husband of Queen Beatrix, helped to boost the event's popularity yet further, with over 20,000 taking part in 1982 and 30,000 by 1988.
+The participation in 1967 of Prince Claus, husband of heir-apparent Beatrix, helped to boost the event's popularity yet further, with over 20,000 taking part in 1982 and 30,000 by 1988.
 The number of participants now regularly exceeds 40,000.
 Due to this growth, since 2004 there has been an upper limit on the number taking part, with a record 48,986 registering for the 100th March in 2016.
 This increase has been boosted by a rising number attending from across the world.
 In 2019 6,347 non-Dutch walkers from 73 countries took part.

 In 1972 hot weather led to a shortening of the distances by 10 km each day.
 In 2006, the event was again affected by extreme heat, when it was cancelled after the first day after two participants died and many others required medical attention.
 Given the hot weather forecast for the following days, the organisers decided to cancel the final three days of the walk, with a special badge awarded to participants instead of the cross.

 On 17 July 2014, flight MH17 was shot down, with 192 people from the Netherlands onboard.
 In memory of the crash, no music was played on the last day of the marches, and the festivities were subdued.
 The 100th Four Days Marches took place in July 2016, celebrated by numerous side events, including an optional daily 55 km route—the maximum official distance until 1967.

 Both the 2020 and the 2021 events were cancelled due to the COVID-19 pandemic.
 In both years, an Alternatieve Vierdaagse was organised, with walkers completing the four days in their local area, thereby avoiding large groups.
 Even though the full Nijmegen March was organised in 2022, the Alternatieve Vierdaagse continued for those who did not take part in the main march.
 These walks did not count towards the Vierdaagse Cross, although participants could buy a souvenir medal.

 In 2022, due to extreme heat with predicted peaks of 39 degrees Celsius, the first day of the March was cancelled, with the 2022 march becoming a three-day event.